cleanappio/cleanapp-mobile/README.md

 ### Prepare .env File
 All environment variables are stored in the .env file in the project directory.
 The .env file is never to be pushed to git.

-Take the .env file from the CleanApp/Engineering/Mobile App Env folder.
+Take the .env file from the Google Drive `CleanApp/Engineering/Mobile App Env` folder.
 Ask for the link from project admins.
 Copy the .env file into a project root directory.

 ### Configure Mapbox